chintal31/rectpack-ts/README.md

-# Rectpack
+# Rectpack-TS

-Rectpack is a TypeScript library that implements heuristic algorithms for solving the 2D knapsack problem, also known as the bin packing problem.
+Rectpack-ts is a TypeScript library that implements heuristic algorithms for solving the 2D knapsack problem, also known as the bin packing problem.
 This involves packing a set of rectangles into the smallest number of bins.

 ## Credits